 An integral part of our democracy, the right to vote is a privilege granted to all U.S. citizens, regardless of race, creed, religion, gender, or political affiliation in accordance with the historic Voting Rights Act of 1965.
 The Ailey School strongly encourages its students to be informed about the political process, engage in the discourse, register and exercise the right to vote.
-We have compiled a list of voter registration resources and other non-partisan organizations to aid you in the registration process whether you are a native New Yorker or hail from across the country.

-Voter Registration resources

-New York State Voter Registration National Voter Registration
+We have com and other non-partisan organizations to aid you in the registrat Yorker or hail from across the country.
+Voter Registration resources New York State Voter Registration National Voter Registration